acb1973/FetchMatchLinks/README.md

 FetchMatchLinks
 ===============

-A simple script for fetching match information from the Hattrick website (CHPP authentication)
+A simple script for fetching match information from the Hattrick website (using CHPP authentication).